-Kienböck’s disease, or avascular necrosis of the lunate, is a condition in which the lunate bone, one of eight small carpal bones in the wrist, loses its blood supply, leading to death of the bone.
-The lunate is a central bone in the wrist, important for proper movement and support of the joint.
-The lunate, along with the adjacent bones on either side of it, the scaphoid and triquetrum, make up the proximal carpal row.
-This row of bones articulates with the 2 forearm bones (the radius and ulna), to form the portion of the wrist that provides the most motion (Figure 1).
-Damage to the lunate can lead to pain, stiffness, and in late stages, arthritis of the wrist.
-This disease is most common in men between the ages of 20 and 40 and rarely affects both wrists.
-Hand therapy does not change the course of the disease; however, hand therapy can help to minimize the disability from the problem.
+Kienbock’s disease, also known as avascular necrosis of the lunate, is a condition in which the lunate bone, one of eight small bones in the wrist, loses its blood supply, leading to death of the bone.
+The lunate is a central bone in the wrist that is important for proper movement and support of the joint (Figure 1).
+It works closely with the two forearm bones (radius and ulna) to help the wrist move.

+Treatment options depend upon the severity and stage of the disease.
+In very early stages, the treatment can be as simple as observation or immobilization.
+For more advanced stages, surgery is usually considered.
+Hand therapy does not change the course of the disease; however, it can help to minimize impairment from the disease.
 Treatment is designed to relieve pain and restore function.

 Figure 1: Normal wrist

-Figure 3: MRI of a wrist with Kienbocks disease showing loss of blood supply to the lunate in a patient with a short ulna
+Figure 3: MRI of a wrist with Kienbock’s disease showing loss of blood supply to the lunate in a patient with a short ulna

-© 2006 American Society for Surgery of the Hand
+© 2016 American Society for Surgery of the Hand